 Eliza Boudier is the main contact for Nóra.
 Eliza's details are as follows,

 Tel: +0207 862 5849

-‘Enabling the use of health data for research: developing a POPIA Code of Conduct for research in South Africa’ (2021) South African Journal of Bioethics and Law (co-author with C. Staunton et al) (forthcoming)
+‘Enabling the use of health data for research: developing a POPIA Code of Conduct for research in South Africa’ (2021) South African Journal of Bioethics and Law (co-author with C. Staunton et al) (open access)

 ‘Regulating health research and respecting data protection: a global dialogue (2020) 10(2) International Data Privacy Law - Special Symposium Issue on Health Research and Data Protection in Africa 115 (Editor and author)

 ‘Alexa to Siri and the GDPR: The Gendering of Virtual Personal Assistants and the Role of EU Data Protection Law’ (2020) 36 Computer Law and Security Review (co-author with R. Adams)

 ‘A port in the data-sharing storm: the GDPR and the Internet of things’ (2019) 4(2) Journal of Cyber Policy 178

 ‘Addressing Indirect Discrimination and Gender Stereotypes in AI Virtual Personal Assistants: The Role of International Human Rights Law’ (2019) 8(2) Cambridge International Law Journal 241 (co-author with R. Adams)